 Main Entrance of Villa Aldobrandini in Frascati

 The gardens of Villa Belvedere were embellished by fountains and terraces and they provided a pattern for many other villas of the XVIIth century.
-The stripe and the stars of the Aldobrandini are the recurring theme of their decoration (click here for other views of Villa Aldobrandini).
-Frascati was a German Army Headquarters during World War II and Villa Belvedere and its gardens were damaged by bombing.
+The stripe and the stars of the Aldobrandini are the recurring theme of their decoration.

-Clement VIII supported a large program of public works in part already initiated by Pope Sixtus V. In S. Pietro he completed the inner decoration of the dome and Cappella Clementina.
-His coats of arms can be found in many inner fašades of churches: S. Cesareo in Palatio, S. Maria Maggiore (where he is buried in Cappella Paolina), S. Prassede, S. Balbina and in S. Giovanni in Laterano.
+Pope Clement VIII supported a large program of public works in part already initiated by Pope Sixtus V. In S. Pietro he completed the inner decoration of the dome and Cappella Clementina.

-His coats of arms are usually held by a couple of angels: in S. Giovanni in Laterano they are a work by il Valsoldo.
+In S. Giovanni in Laterano the angels holding his coat of arms are a work by il Valsoldo.
 Those at S. Maria Maggiore are attributed to Camillo Mariani who worked at Cappella Aldobrandini in S. Maria sopra Minerva.
 By comparing the two couples of angels one can see the move from Renaissance to Baroque angels, although they were sculptured in the same period.

 In S. Giovanni in Laterano Clement VIII rebuilt the transept and he is celebrated both in the ceiling (designed by Taddeo Landini and executed by a team of talented cabinet-makers) and in the decoration of the altars.
-The coats of arms of the altars with their use of coloured marbles (taken from the ruins of Roman temples) provided a pattern for the coats of arms of Urban VIII in the Canopy of St. Peter's by Gian Lorenzo Bernini.
+The coats of arms of the altars with their use of coloured marbles (taken from the ruins of Roman temples) provided a pattern for the coats of arms of Pope Urban VIII in the Canopy of S. Pietro by Gian Lorenzo Bernini.